-Principal Function / Summary Significant contribution towards preventing merging (of St Albans and Hatfield) and maintaining the existing settlement pattern (providing gaps between St Albans and Hatfield with Smallford and Sleapshyde).
+Significant contribution towards preventing merging (of St Albans and Hatfield) and maintaining the existing settlement pattern (providing gaps between St Albans and Hatfield with Smallford and Sleapshyde).
 Partial contribution towards preserving the setting of Sleapshyde.
 Overall the parcel contributes significantly towards 2 of the 5 Green Belt purposes.

 GB35 - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and Stevenage.
 It does not form a connection with a wider network of parcels to restrict sprawl.
 To prevent neighbouring towns from merging SIGNIFICANT The parcel provides a strategic gap to separate St Albans and Hatfield.
-The gap is 1.2km and has been subject to ribbon development extending from St Albans along the Hatfield Road including the village of Smallford and associated development including industrial and commercial activities and housing in the Green Belt.
-There is also ribbon development in the form of large housing along Colney Heath Lane extending southeast from St Albans, and along Wilkins Green Lane close to Ellenbrook to the west of Hatfield.
-Any small scale reduction in the gap would be unlikely to further compromise the separation of settlements in physical or visual terms however it would negatively impact on overall visual openness.
-This is because there is already relatively significant ribbon development along the Hatfield Road and therefore the perception of the gap is limited.
-To assist in safeguarding the countryside from encroachment LIMITED OR NO The parcel displays mix of strong urban and rural and countryside characteristics due to significant encroachment.
-It contains medium scale arable fields with hedgerow boundaries and hedgerow trees, as well as areas of heath, semi natural grassland and ponds at Smallford gravel pits.
-However there is significant built development at Smallford, Sleapshyde and the edge of St Albans and Hatfield resulting on encroachment into open countryside.
-Therefore settlement boundaries display strong urban fringe characteristics.
-In particular, Hatfield urban edge, especially along Ellenbrook Lane and close to Great Nast Hyde House, exhibits a greater sense of localised landscape enclosure as a result of the influence of existing residential edges and development and activities in the Green Belt.
-Therefore levels of visual openness are mixed throughout the site due to contrasting characteristics.
-To preserve the setting and special character of historic towns PARTIAL The parcel contains Sleapshyde Conservation Area.
-The Green Belt acts as an immediate open and rural historic setting, providing views to and from the countryside.
-Due to scale of the feature this is noted as a partial contribution.
-To maintain existing settlement pattern SIGNIFICANT The parcel provides primary local gaps between St Albans and Hatfield with Smallford (3rd) and Sleapshyde (3rd).
-Both gaps are approximately1.2km and 0.5km respectively.
-The gap to St Albans is especially narrow and there is limited perception of the gap and openness from the main routes due to scattered and ribbon development.
-Any reduction in gaps, especially to the west, would further compromise the separation of settlements in physical and visual terms, or overall visual openness.
-Level of openness and countryside character Existence of built development The level of built development is high at 1.1%.
+The gap is 1.2km to ribbon development extending from St Albans along the Hatfield Road including the vill associated development including industrial and commercial activities and housing in the also ribbon development in the form of large housing along Colney Heath Lane extending Albans, and along Wilkins Green Lane close to Ellenbrook to the west of Hatfield.
+Any s the gap would be unlikely to further compromise the separation of settlements in physical it would negatively impact on overall visual openness.
+This is because there is already re ribbon development along the Hatfield Road and therefore the perception of the gap is lin age of Smallford and Green Belt.
+There is southeast from St small scale reduction in or visual terms howeve elatively significant To assist in safeguarding the countryside from encroachment LIMITED OR NO encroachment.
+It contains medium scale arable fields with hedgerow boundaries and hed areas of heath, semi natural grassland and ponds at Smallford gravel pits.
+However there development at Smallford, Sleapshyde and the edge of St Albans and Hatfield resulting of open countryside.
+Therefore settlement boundaries display strong urban fringe character Hatfield urban edge, especially along Ellenbrook Lane and close to Great Nast Hyde Hou sense of localised landscape enclosure as a result of the influence of existing residential and activities in the Green Belt.
+Therefore levels of visual openness are mixed throughou contrasting characteristics. e is significant built in encroachment into ristics.
+In particular, use, exhibits a greater edges and development To preserve the setting and special character of historic towns PARTIAL The parcel contains Sleapshyde Conservation Area.
+The Green Belt acts as an immedia historic setting, providing views to and from the countryside.
+Due to scale of the feature t contribution. - To maintain existing settlement pattern SIGNIFICANT The parcel provides primary local gaps between St Albans and Hatfield with Smallford (3 1 ^d) and Sleapshyde (3 rd) ecially narrow and there

+Existence of built development The level of built development is high at 1.1%.
 There is evidence of ribbon development along the A1057 Hatfield Road at Smallford, including nursery buildings as well as commercial and industrial development.

-Visual Openness There is a network of hedges, field trees and tree belts to the urban areas that visually contain the largely anable character.
+Visual Openness There is a network of hedges, field trees and tree belts to the urban areas that visually contain the largely arable character.

 Countryside Character A medium scale landscape contained by adjacent urban areas and transport routes.